gallexi/mitzvah-day/README.md

 # Mitzvah Day with Lava Mae

 Congratulations to all classes!
-You did a great job and we have collected our basic kits.
-However, Lava Mae has some additional items on their wish list.
-We encourage you to keep shopping, post to FB, ask you contacts to help out.
+You did a great job and we have collected our basic kits, as well as <strong>four</strong> additional items!
 Thank you for your generosity!
-Happy shopping (through April 21st)!
-Kits will be put together May 5th.”

-[Click here](https://www.amazon.com/baby-reg/templeisrael-alameda-lavamae--may-2019-alameda/3DXEN4G3QNVV9) to be taken to the list!
-(Please disregard the fact that it is technically a "baby" registry!)
+Thanks to you, we will be putting together roughly <u>600</u> kits that each include:

+- Shampoo
+- Body Wash
+- Toothbrush
+- Toothpaste
+- Lotion
+- Lip balm
+- Socks
+- Hand Sanitizer
+- Granola bar

+These will be a wonderful and generous gift from our temple community to those around us!
+Thank you everyone, again, for this fantastic project!

+Next, be sure to stop by Temple on May 5th from 10AM to 12PM to help us assemble these kits, and then stay 12PM-1PM to eat lunch and celebrate with us!
+We can't wait to see you all there!